 When a marriage ends, the division of property and equalization is typically a major stumbling block.
 You need an experienced and reputable family law firm to stand beside you and fight for your fair share.

-When a marriage ends, property that was acquired during the marriage that still exists at separation must be divided fairly between the spouses.
+When a marriage ends, property acquired during the marriage, that still exists at separation, must be divided fairly between the spouses.
 Payment that may be owed to one of the spouses in order to realize this sharing is called an equalization payment, or an equalization of net family property.
 Any increase in the value of property needs to be accounted for and must be shared.

 In some cases, former spouses cannot agree on who should retain, own and live in the family home that was jointly acquired during (or before) the marriage.
 Having children can complicate this matter further.
-Ideally, the person with custody would retain the family home for the sake of creating the smallest amount of disruption in their children’s lives.
+Meeting with a family law lawyer will help determine the ideal solution for you and your family.

 For the reasons above, you will need to work with a family law firm that knows property law inside and out, with a proven history of favourable outcomes for their clients.
 Our firm can show you exactly what you’re legally entitled to and fight to ensure that you receive it.